Skip to main content

 URLhttp://your-memanto-server:8000/api/v2/agents/n8n-agent/activate

 This returns a session_token.
-Use an Expression in later nodes to reference it:
+Reference it in later nodes via:

 {{ $node["Activate Session"].json.session_token }}